 Feeling festive. 📷:@saskia_grue

-Lighting up the iconic Thames River with festive cheer, the Southbank’s Wintertime Market is both traditional and quirky.
+Lighting up the iconic Thames River with festive cheer, the Southbank’s Winter Market is both traditional and quirky.
 Rows of wooden chalets, bursting with seasonal treats, are matched with fun social spaces that have previously included a roller disco and a cider lodge.
 Try bratwurst, bubble waffles and mulled Pimms while soaking up the Christmassy vibes.
-The market is part of the Southbank Centre’s Wintertime Festival, which this year has a strong Nordic influence including an ABBA singalong and a Finnish Rooftop Sauna!
+The market is part of the Southbank Centre’s Winter Festival, which this year has a strong Nordic influence including an ABBA singalong and a Finnish Rooftop Sauna!

 ❄ Want to get out of the cold?
 Try the Prince Charles Cinema in Leicester Square for every cheesy Xmas film your heart could desire including Elf, Love Actually and Home Alone.